prawnzyy/tp/docs/UserGuide.md

 <box type="warning">

-When encountering the error message `Ingredient does not exist in Inventory`, either add it in first or use a different ingredient
+**Caution**: When encountering the error message `Ingredient does not exist in Inventory`, either add it in first or use a different ingredient
 </box>

 ### Finding the quantity of an ingredient by name: `stock`